 Indiana law permits people who are injured in car accidents caused by other drivers’ failure to yield to seek compensation for medical bills, property damage and emotional distress as well as pain and suffering.

-You may file a personal injury lawsuit against the driver who caused a failure-to-yield accident and demand compensation to cover your medical bills and other losses.
+You may file a personal injury lawsuit against the driver who caused a failure-to-yield accident.
+You may demand compensation to cover your medical bills and other losses.

-Should I hire a failure to yield accident lawyer?
+Should I hire a failure to yield crash lawyer?

 If you have been seriously injured by another driver, you will need experienced legal representation to deal with the other driver’s insurance company.

 If you try to deal with the insurer on your own, you will be at a disadvantage.
 Insurance companies make a profit by minimizing the amount paid in claims.
 The insurer may be reluctant to agree to a fair settlement without legal pressure.
 The insurance company may dismiss your claim, delay until the statute of limitations has run or offer a settlement that represents pennies on the dollar of a fair settlement amount.